jamesraymondbrown/coding-challenge/README.md

 On the very-off change that something goes horribly wrong and my code doesn't render properly on your computer, I've made a quick demo video showing how things look on my end.
 It's likely not necessary, but I figure you can never bee too cautious.
 You can see that here:
 [PREVIEW VIDEO](https://share.zight.com/L1uyOekj)

+## To preview my PDP

+- Git clone this repository onto your local machine
+- navigate into the folder that you just cloned
+- Change to my branch with `git checkout feature/pdp`
+- Run `npm install`
+- Run `npm run dev`
+- Navigate to http://0.0.0.0:3000 in your browser to preview the PDP

 ## CHANGES I MADE

 ### IMAGES